lshepard/LegoGPT/README.md

           `git lfs pull`.
     - Download the LDraw parts library `complete.zip` from [here](https://library.ldraw.org/updates?latest), and extract it in your *home directory*.
-3. Finally, [install uv](https://docs.astral.sh/uv/getting-started/installation/).
-A virtual environment will be created, and the remaining dependencies installed automatically, upon invoking `uv run [SCRIPT_NAME]`.
+3. Finally, [install uv](https://docs.astral.sh/uv/getting-started/installation/), and run `uv sync` to create a Python virtual environment with all dependencies installed.
+Python dependencies are defined in `pyproject.toml`.

 ### Installing as a package